Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 For more extensive documentation on the Cosmos DB service, see the [Azure Cosmos DB documentation][cosmos_docs] on docs.microsoft.com.

-###  HTTP Pipeline configuration
-For additional documentation of the pipeline configuration options, see [API reference documentation][reference_docs].

 <!-- LINKS -->
 [azure_cli]: https://docs.microsoft.com/cli/azure
 [azure_portal]: https://portal.azure.com